AckeeCZ/api-agent/README.md

     ```

 * **`json: boolean`**
-Determine when optionally provided `IData` is in JSON format.
-Default is `true`
+Determine when optionally provided `IData` is in JSON format and should be serialized to string.
+Alos set request header `ContentType=application/json`.
+Default is `true`.

 * **`headers: Object`**
 Request HTTP headers.